 The dog gestation period averages out to 63 days, or about nine weeks, for most dogs.
 The entire pregnancy can be broken down into three stages, corresponding with the three months of pregnancy.

-As mentioned above, there probably won't be any major signs that your dog is pregnant during the first weeks of this stage.
-By the fourth week, though, you might see some morning sickness symptoms, vaginal discharge, and a loss of appetite and lethargic disposition.
+As mentioned above, there probably won’t be any major signs that your dog is pregnant during the first weeks of this stage.
+By the fourth week, though, you might see some morning sickness symptoms, vaginal discharge, a loss of appetite, and a lethargic disposition.

 By the second month, the fetuses are growing quickly.
 By the time the pregnancy reaches its 45th to 50th day, the puppies will have skeletons and claws, as well as a coat.
 A few days later, the pregnant female will begin looking for a nesting spot in which to deliver her new puppies.

 In this month, you’ll notice your pup showing signs of pregnancy like:

 - Increased appetite and weight gain